ZeroLikviz/godot_plugin-neural-network/README.md

 **General:**
    - **duplicate**( ) - return a copy of neural network.
-   - **assign**( nn : NNET ) - assigns the values and parameters of the neural network nn to the current network.
+   - **assign**( nn : NNET ) - assigns the values and parameters of the provided neural network to the current neural network.
 Doesn't make data shared.
    - **last_layer**( ) - returns the last layer's index.
    - **propagate_forward**( ) - performs the forward propagation, computing outputs.